 Forget crummy ties and rubbish socks, get Dad a gift that he’ll really appreciate this Father’s Day.
 Whether it’s a bottle of his favourite single malt whisky, or something he’s never tried before, we’ve put together a collection of great liquid presents for him.

-For those who appreciate the intricacies of flavour, purchase a bottle of The Macallan Sherry Oak 12-Year-Old.
+Is Dad a whisky enthusiast?
+A guy who appreciates the intricacies of flavour, get him a bottle of The Macallan Edition 4.

 Available to buy from Waitrose

 Is Dad a Viking?
 Does he think he is?
 Because Highland Park 18 Year Old may be the gift for him.
 Highland Park was founded by the descendants of Vikings, whose influence can be seen on the bottle’s incredible design.